cstuartroe/lauvinko/pages/glossing.md

 ```
 $t3as$-$tvol$-speak.$pf$.$na$

-He spoke.
+he spoke
 ```

 ```
 $dat$=$t3as$-$tvol$-speak.$pf$.$na$

-He spoke about it.
+he spoke about it
 ```

 ```
 if-$t3as$-$tvol$-speak.$pf$.$na$

-If he spoke.
+if he spoke
 ```

 # Abbreviations